 Eleaf iStick Pico 75W TC Mod Review

 The Eleaf iStick series is beloved by new vapers and many long-term vapers alike, offering excellent performance in compact and generally beginner-friendly packages.
-The Eleaf iStick Pico is the latest addition to the family, offering up to 75W of power and temperature control in a compact, user-friendly package, and coming in a kit with the Melo 3 Mini for just $52 or by itself for just $34.50.
+The Eleaf iStick Pico 75W is the latest addition to the family, offering up to 75W of power and temperature control in a compact, user-friendly package, and coming in a kit with the Melo 3 Mini for just $39.95.

 So how does the device stand up to the day-to-day needs of vapers?
 Is it a great device for a just-switching smoker looking for better performance?
 Is it the perfect mod for travelling?
 Our Eleaf iStick Pico review takes a look at what the device has to offer to find out.